Are steroids necessary to succeed in bodybuilding?

 Bodybuilding has evolved to amazing heights and is enjoyed by more people every year.
 The rising popularity of fitness within social media is heavily contributing to that.
 More and more people are starting to get into fitness and bodybuilding, which in turn yields more people experimenting with steroids.
 We need to talk about it.

 Let us know your opinions about steroids vs natural bodybuilding in the comments section below.
 We can start the conversation right here!
-Shout us out on Facebook and Twitter too.
+Shout out Generation Iron on Facebook and Twitter too.
 Spread the word and stay pumped.

 References